-It is almost impossible to underestimate the usefulness of a good air conditioner.
-Anyone who lives in a state or city with hot summers can attest to the fact that air conditioners can be literal lifesavers.
+It's almost impossible to underestimate the usefulness of a good air conditioner.
 Beyond keeping the climate comfortable, air conditioners keep inside temperatures safe for everyone, especially children and pets.
 Unfortunately, they also tend to be large and difficult to install or upgrade.
 If you're looking for a more versatile appliance, check out portable air conditioners which don't even require the need for window placement.

 The best air conditioner is something that provides the best all-around coverage.
 While some portable conditioners excel at small or large spaces, a general-purpose air conditioner needs to be at home in a variety of conditions.
 This way, you can move the conditioner around to different areas of the house without sacrificing performance and temperature control.